Time Isn’t What You Think

 Psychological time pulls us out of the present moment and into mental narratives.
 It turns time into a psychological burden rather than a tool.

-Step Five: The Two-Fold Revelation
+Finally: The Two-Fold Revelation

 “This is the real secret of life — to be completely engaged with what you are doing in the here and now.” — Alan Watts, The Wisdom of Insecurity